uharband/webrtc-signaling-server/README.md

-This is a simple webRTC demo
+This is a webrtc signaling server for the hyperscale ptoject

-It uses a simple npm package 'wrtc' to create the webRTC infra on JsonNode

 To use :